Professor Matthew Wright

 I am a classical scholar, literary critic and teacher with wide interests in ancient and modern literature.
 Since my arrival at Exeter in 1999 I have taught many different courses in Greek and Latin language and literature.
 I was also one of the academic team behind Exeter's Liberal Arts degree programme.
 For a year I taught at Vassar College, NY, an experience which opened my eyes to the intellectual and personal values associated with a liberal arts education.

-I am an active member of the Classical Association at local and national levels (I am Secretary of the South-West branch) and a Fellow of the Higher Education Academy.
+I am an active member of the Classical Association and a Fellow of the Higher Education Academy.
 At various times I have also been one of the editors of JHS, a committee member of the Council for UK Classics Departments (CUCD), a Council Member of the Hellenic Society, and a member of the editorial team of Omnibus.

 Greek and Roman comedy and tragedy (of all periods)